williamdemeo/math215-spring2017/README.md

 + Medical excuse - student's own medical emergency.
 + Medical excuse - a member of the student's family has a medical emergency.
-+ Extra curricular activities as a representative of Iowa State University.
++ Extra curricular activities as a representative of University of Hawaii.
 + Armed forces deployment (military duty).
 + Officially mandated court appearances, including jury duty.